RaffDv/Money-Spend/README.md

 # Money Spend

-A plataform to manage your goals and finance 100% automatic with banck integration (my pluggy)
+A plataform to manage your goals and finance 100% automatic with bank integration